shossains/SQT/doc/Part_1_Report.md

 The Level class creates all units, which includes the player, enemies and pellet's.
 It also creates the grid and board that the game is played on.

+### Exercise 10
+**2.**

+Good weather: </br>
+Implementing two test cases will make sure Clyde works as expected.
+Firstly testing where Clyde is close to Pacman and if he is moving away from him.
+Secondly testing if Clyde is moving near to Pacman if their distance is greater than 8 squares.

+Bad weather: <br/>
+- Test Clyde's behaviour if the player becomes null
+- Test Clyde's behaviour if there is a null square from the board